MathieuNls/bianca/bianca.md

 Indeed, they use the past defect location to predict new ones.
 The conclusion of these two approaches has been that recently modified and fixed locations where the most defect-prone compared to frequently modified ones.

 Similarly to Hassan and Hold, Ostrand *et al.* predict future crash location by combining the data from changed and past defect locations [@Ostrand2005].
-The main difference between Hassan and Hold and Ostrand *et al.* is that Ostrand *et al.* validate their approach on industrial systems as they are members of the AT&T lab while Hassan and Hold validated their approach on open-source systems.
+The main difference between Hassan and Holt and Ostrand *et al.* is that Ostrand *et al.* validate their approach on industrial systems as they are members of the AT&T lab while Hassan and Hold validated their approach on open-source systems.
 This proved that these metrics are relevant for open-source and industrial systems.

 Kim *et al.* applied the same recipe and mined recent changes and defects with their approach named bug cache [@Kim2007a].